 This natural bristle is by far the preferred material for professional chefs.
 They absorb liquids well and are supple enough to smoothly glaze any pastry, yet dense enough to soak a cake in syrup.
 They work well whether the liquid is thick and viscous or thin and runny, and drippage is almost non-existent.
 The disadvantage of this material is the possibility of bristle shedding over time, and most must be hand washed.

-There's a lot to love about silicone brushes, though they are much better for basting meats than brushing pastries.
+Silicone brushes have thicker silicone bristles and are better for basting meats than brushing pastries.
 Silicone is usually high heat-resistant, odor-resistant, and dishwasher safe.
 Typically, silicone models have larger bristles and less of them than the other materials, which causes thinner liquids to drip right off.
 They're agile with thicker sauces and marinades, and can often be used while grilling or roasting at high heat.
 The bristles are secure and will not shed into your food.
 Look for silicone brushes that have a flat inner bristle that has holes in it.
 These inside bristles help to hold the liquid more than the thin bristles.

 Pastry brush handles come in three materials: wood, some version of plastic, and metal.

 Wood handles offer a firm grip and are often found with natural bristle brushes.
-When considering a wooden handle, look for a grip that will sit comfortably in your hand, and be sure to think about the job.
+When considering a wooden handle, look for a grip that will sit comfortably in your hand and be sure to think about how you will use it.
 If you're grilling and basting, a longer handle is needed, but for buttering delicate puff pastry, shorter handles offer more precision.
 Wood handles usually aren't dishwasher safe.

-Plastic handles generally accompany nylon or silicone bristles and offer the convenience of being easier to clean and are often, but not always, dishwasher safe.
+Plastic handles offer the convenience of being easier to clean and are often, but not always, dishwasher safe.
 The other advantage of plastic handles is that they're usually grippier than other choices.
 Bristles on these types of handles are often molded into the handle, which eliminates issues with bacterial growth, and they tend to be longer lasting than other models.